-Upon the deputies’ arrival on the scene, Deezen refused to leave and decided to hide behind a woman in a booth at the Maryland restaurant.
+Upon the deputies’ arrival on the scene, Deezen refused to leave and decided to hide behind a woman in a booth at the Maryland restaurant near the Pennsylvania state line.
 According to the police report, after refusing multiple orders to exit, and reportedly creating a scene, actor Eddie Deezen began throwing plates, bowls, and food that struck one of the officers.
 The woman was, fortunately, unharmed.

 “Grease” actor Eddie Deezen was eventually forcibly removed by Maryland State Police and detained at the Allegany County Jail in order to await a court appearance where he was ordered to report and face charges of second-degree assault, disorderly conduct, and trespassing, as well as resisting arrest.
 He was later released on bond.